thanhbl-hust/Solving-clusteiner-problem-using-GA/README.md

 ## How can i do this project

 We try to solve problem with 2 ways below:
-- Genetic Algorithm by [PhD.
-Huynh Thi Thanh Binh](https://soict.hust.edu.vn/pgs-ts-huynh-thi-thanh-binh.html) and partners.
+- Genetic Algorithm by [Associate Professor Huynh Thi Thanh Binh](https://soict.hust.edu.vn/pgs-ts-huynh-thi-thanh-binh.html) and partners.

 - Proposed Algorithm shown in `Clu-Steiner.pdf` by my group.